HomeArchiveBlog

 return x + SCALE

-consteval marks a Python helper function that runs during compilation.
+consteval marks a Python helper that runs during compilation.

 @consteval